-Once you have your long strip of cut up T-shirt, you tug on the jersey material and it will curl in on itself creating yarn.
-Roll that baby into a yarn ball and let’s go.
+Once you have your T-shirt yarn made roll that baby into a yarn ball and let’s go.

 I’m also not going to explain crochet to you.
 You can go anywhere on the internet and learn how.
 Crochet your yarn into a LONG strip.
 No keep going, longer than that.

 Once you have your long strip using glue attach the yarn to the planter.
 Begin at the bottom and coil your little heart out.
 Determine how low you want your plant to hang and how long you want the strings on the sides of your plant.
 Keep in mind that jersey stretches, so when you put your plant in the weight will make the pot hang a bit lower.